rezamahrez/chestxray-pneumonia/README.md

-# chestxray-pneumonia
+# Final Project - Bangkit Academy
-Final Project - Bangkit Academy
+Chest X-Ray (Pneumonia)
 YOG4D Group

 Pneumonia is one of the most pre-eminent medical diseases in today’s world.
 Pneumonia detection using Chest X-ray (CXR) images and automated by CNN models to detect and classify whether “Pneumonia” or “Normal”